-Automate management tasks on Azure Virtual Machines with the SQL Server Agent Extension (Resource Manager)
+Automate management tasks on Azure virtual machines by using the SQL Server IaaS Agent Extension

 The SQL Server IaaS Agent Extension (SqlIaasExtension) runs on Azure virtual machines to automate administration tasks.
-This article provides an overview of the services supported by the extension as well as instructions for installation, status, and removal.
+This article provides an overview of the services that the extension supports.
+This article also provides instructions for installation, status, and removal of the extension.

 Azure has two different deployment models you can use to create and work with resources: Azure Resource Manager and classic.
 This article covers the use of the Resource Manager deployment model.
 We recommend the Resource Manager deployment model for new deployments instead of the classic deployment model.

-To view the classic version of this article, see SQL Server Agent Extension for SQL Server VMs Classic.
+To view the classic version of this article, see SQL Server IaaS Agent Extension for SQL Server VMs (classic).

 The SQL Server IaaS Agent Extension supports the following administration tasks: